'New strategy': Politicians in crisis refuse calls to resign - WTMJ

 Even if pushing forward helps politicians weather immediate crises, meanwhile, it doesn’t always leave them with much political standing.
 Trump, of course, lost last year’s election to Biden and Cuomo finds himself increasingly politically isolated.
 Northam is term-limited and won’t have to face reelection.

-Illinois Rep. Adam Kinzinger on Friday became the first Republican member of Congress to call for Gaetz’s resignation, and the party’s other top leaders have been conspicuous in failing to speak out in Gaetz’s defense.
+Republican Illinois Rep. Adam Kinzinger on Friday called for Gaetz’s resignation, and the party’s other top leaders have been conspicuous in failing to speak out in their colleague’s defense.
 The Floridian’s attention-grabbing style has often antagonized both parties, further suggesting that, though his congressional seat is likely safe, he’s unlikely to accomplish much, even within his own party, outside of Trump’s shadow.

 President Bill Clinton used a different strategy to survive being impeached during the Monica Lewinsky scandal, opting for contrition and watching much of the political blame for the proceedings ultimately fall on the GOP-controlled House, allowing him to finish his term in a stronger position.
 Newt Gingrich resigned the House speakership amid scandal in 1999, but recovered enough to run for president in 2012, winning the South Carolina Republican primary.